dhellmann/pymotw-3/source/dis/index.rst

 .. module:: dis
     :synopsis: Python Bytecode Disassembler

-:Purpose: Convert code objects to a human-readable representation of
-          the bytecodes for analysis.

 The :mod:`dis` module includes functions for working with Python bytecode by "disassembling" it into a more human-readable form.
 Reviewing the bytecodes being executed by the interpreter is a good